artifacthub/blog/content/blog/2021-08-26-ah-cli/index.md

 There are two ways you can use the `ah` tool.
 First, you can install the binary.
 You can [get the binary from the releases page on GitHub or install it on Mac via Homebrew or on Windows via Scoop](https://artifacthub.io/docs/topics/cli/#install).

 The second way you can get `ah` is by using [the container image](https://artifacthub.io/docs/topics/cli/#docker).
-This container image can be using in testing tools and other automation to help catch any issues.
+This container image can be used in testing tools and other automation to help catch any issues.

 ## Using ah